-This year marks the centenary of women being granted the parliamentary vote in 1918 (though it was for the over-thirties only at first!).
+This year marks the centenary of women being granted the parliamentary vote in 1918 (though it was for over-thirties only at first, whilst it was twenty-one for men!).
 We may expect the media to dwell through the year, as usual, upon the sensational activities in support of this goal of the militant “suffragettes”, led by the Pankhursts.
 But the peaceful, non-militant, “suffragists” were much better-supported and were arguably more effective in the long run.

 The crowning glory of the non-militant suffragist campaign was their Great Pilgrimage of Summer 1913, in which thousands of women (and some men) marched from all over the country to London where a huge rally demanding women’s suffrage (over 50,000 attended) was held in Hyde Park on July 26th.
 They trekked along six main routes to the capital, over a six week period.
 The “Great North Road” contingent, starting out from Newcastle on 18th June, had an eventful time of it in the West Riding of Yorkshire, which I shall describe in this post.